2019 North Korea–United States Hanoi Summit: United States

 A Monmouth University poll found that while 65% of those surveyed—including 42% of Democrats—agreed that holding the summit was a good idea, 44% said it was likely to help reduce the North Korean nuclear threat.

 Former special assistant to U.S. President Ronald Reagan and a senior fellow at the Cato Institute, Doug Bandow, compared North Korea and U.S. relations to that of Reagan and Mikhail Gorbachev, where the agreement resulted in the end of the Cold War.
 Bandow contended that Trump was demanding unrealistically for Kim Jong Un to dismantle all his nuclear facilities, whereas Kim was only agreeing to shut down the Nyongbyon Nuclear facility in exchange for a partial lifting of a few UN sanctions against his country.
 Asking continuously for an all nukes for sanctions deal is deemed as malicious in its intent and illogical and that it would put a strain on U.S.–North Korean relationships, which were volatile in the past, and could result in more problems for the U.S. and its allies in Asia, according to Bandow.

-Douglas Dillon, Professor of Government at the Harvard Kennedy School, and former director of Harvard's Belfer Center, Graham T. Allison, believed that the Hanoi summit is not a complete failure, and compared the state of affairs to the Reagan–Gorbachev era.
+Douglas Dillon, Professor of Government at the Harvard Kennedy School, and former director of Harvard's Belfer Center, Graham T. Allison, believed that the Hanoi summit was not a complete failure, and compared the state of affairs to the Reagan–Gorbachev era.
 Like Trump, Reagan also had to deal with negative public opinion regarding his dealings with the USSR, but he was able to remove all of the Soviet Union's intermediate nuclear-armed missiles with an INF deal.
-Compared to the USSR, North Korea is also not a normalized country, but Trump was able to directly engage with Kim Jong-un, something George W. Bush and Barack Obama were not able to do in their combined 16-year term.
+Compared to the USSR, North Korea is also not a normalized country, but Trump was able to directly engage with Kim Jong Un, something George W. Bush and Barack Obama were not able to do in their combined 16-year term.

 U.S. Senior Expert on North Korea, Frank Aum, said that future goals of the Trump administration should be the founding of smaller deals that resulted from the Hanoi summit.
-Deals that include the declaration of the end of the Korean War, exchange of liaison offices in both Pyongyang and Washington, some sanctions relief, and verified dismantling of some of North Korea's nuclear facilities (Nyngbyon, Punggye-ri, and Dongchang-ri) are attainable.
+Deals that include the declaration of the end of the Korean War, the exchange of liaison offices in both Pyongyang and Washington, some sanctions relief, and verified dismantling of some of North Korea's nuclear facilities (Nyngbyon, Punggye-ri, and Dongchang-ri) are attainable.
 According to Aum, Trump's "Big Deal" approach to North Korea would have been unrealistic, since it is not possible to achieve complete denuclearization in two years.
 He also said that some of the road-maps to establishing complete denuclearization might be the most hopeful solution.

 A political scientist specializing in international security, Christopher J. Watterson, argued in The Diplomat that "North Korea's willingness to give up fissile material production in Nyongbyon might reflect an intent to shift operations to Kangson, rather than an intent to cease fissile material production altogether".